Shopping mall: Terminology

 In the United States, Persian Gulf countries, and India, the term shopping mall is usually applied to enclosed retail structures (and is generally abbreviated to simply mall), while shopping center usually refers to open-air retail complexes; both types of facilities usually have large parking lots, face major traffic arterials, and have few pedestrian connections to surrounding neighborhoods.
 Outside of North America, the terms shopping precinct and shopping arcade are also used.

-In the UK, such complexes are considered shopping centres; however, shopping centre covers many more sizes and types of centers than the North American mall.
+In the UK, such complexes are considered shopping locations; however, shopping centre covers many more sizes and types of centers than the North American mall.
 Other countries follow UK usage.
 In Canadian English, and often in Australia and New Zealand, the term mall may be used informally but shopping centre or merely centre will feature in the name of the complex (such as Toronto Eaton Centre).
-The term mall is less-commonly a part of the name of the complex.
+The term mall is less commonly a part of the name of the complex.

 Types

 The International Council of Shopping Centers, based in New York City, classifies two types of shopping centers as malls: regional malls and super regional malls.
 A regional mall, per the International Council of Shopping Centers, is a shopping mall with 400000 sqft to 800000 sqft gross leasable area with at least two anchor stores.
 A super-regional mall, per the International Council of Shopping Centers, is a shopping mall with over 800000 sqft of gross leasable area, three or more anchors, mass merchant, more variety, fashion apparel, and serves as the dominant shopping venue for the region (25 miles) in which it is located.
-Not classified as malls are smaller formats such as strip malls and neighborhood shopping centers, and specialized formats such as power centers, festival marketplaces, and outlet centers.
+Not classified as traditional malls are smaller formats such as strip malls and neighborhood shopping centers, and specialized formats such as power centers, festival marketplaces, and outlet centers.